 Brain-dump some more

 After a couple of hours of surfing competitor’s websites I did another brain-dump of features.
 I combined the list of their features with my own.

 Have a specific goal, don’t try to make the website do everything

 I took the feature list and narrowed them down to only those that served a single purpose: providing a means for singles to find and communicate with one another.
 I ditched all the popularity contests, “rate my photo” clones, and other features that didn’t directly contribute to this goal.

 Keep.
 It.
 Simple.
 Stupid

 You know those collars for dogs that issue an electrical shock every time they start barking?
-I wish every CEO and marketing professional in the tech industry could was equipped with a similar device that would shriek “KISS” into their ears every time they began making things unnecessarily complex.
-Throughout development I would remind myself of the KISS principle.
+I wish every CEO and marketing professional in the tech industry could be equipped with a similar device that would shriek “KISS” into their ears every time they began making things unnecessarily complex.
+Throughout development, I would remind myself of the KISS principle.